Carolina Academic Press

 Saddam on Trial is designed for law students, undergraduates, academics, journalists, and general readers.
 The book will be useful as a supplement for any law school course on International Law, International Criminal Law, International Humanitarian Law, or National Security Law.
 It is also suitable for undergraduate Foreign Relations, Public Policy, or Criminal Justice courses.
 An accompanying Teacher’s Guide contains suggested questions and answers, debates, simulations, and role play exercises designed to facilitate use of the book as a teaching tool.

-"The expertise of the authors and the contributors (all specialists in the rarified world of international criminal tribunals and the broader fields of international human rights) ensured that the essays are uniformly well written, focused on important topics, and interesting." — The Law and Politics Book Review
+"The expertise of the authors and the contributors (all specialists in the rarified world of international criminal tribunals and the broader fields of international human rights) ensured that the essays are uniformly well written, focused on important topics, and interesting." — Law & Politics Book Review